 Additional USB troubleshooting

 Our pedals are self-powered and will use slightly more energy when connected to a USB host.
-If your power supply is on the borderline, the pedal may .
+If your power supply is on the borderline, the pedal may work fine in normal use but not be recognized by the computer.
 Refer to your pedal's documentation for specific power requirements, but typically you will need a regulated 9V center negative power outlet that can deliver at least 250 mA (more info on power in troubleshooting power supply problems).